D-Marc1/Simple-MySQLi/README.md

 ## Create a New MySQL Connection

 One of the aspects of MySQLi I actually like a lot is the fact that error reporting is automatically turned off.
 Unfortunately I wasn't able to replicate this, as I throw an excpetion on the the constructor, therefore potentially exposing the parameter values.
 This is why I turned on mysqli reporting by doing `mysqli_report(MYSQLI_REPORT_ERROR | MYSQLI_REPORT_STRICT)` — since you'll be wrapping it in a `try/catch` block anyway.
 So you must either wrap it around in a `try/catch` block or create your own custom handler.
 Make sure you use `$e->getMessage()` and not `$e` so your password isn't exposed.
 Either way, you must solely report your errors in your error log.
 To do this, make sure your `php.ini` file has the following settings in production: `display_errors = Off` and `log_errors = On`.
+Keep in mind that using `echo`, `die` or `exit` to print the error message is extremely dangerous as well.

 **Try/Catch**